Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 This time we will be doing the data loading through SQL instead of Python, but the process is the same.
 We'll resize the warehouse, scaling up so that we can load the data faster and then scaling back down after when we're done.
 After the new data is loaded we will also run the task DAG again.
 And this time both tasks will run and process the new data.

 ### Viewing the Task History
-Like the in the previous step, to see what happened when you ran this task DAG, hightlight and run (using CMD/CTRL+Enter) this commented query in the script:
+Like the in the previous step, to see what happened when you ran this task DAG, highlight and run (using CMD/CTRL+Enter) this commented query in the script:

 ```sql
 SELECT *